cocotb/cocotb/docs/source/quickstart.rst

    * :download:`test_runner.py <../../examples/doc_examples/quickstart/test_runner.py>`
    * :download:`Makefile <../../examples/doc_examples/quickstart/Makefile>`

 .. _quickstart_creating_a_test:

 Creating a Test
 ===============
 A typical cocotb testbench requires no additional :term:`HDL` code.
 The :term:`DUT` is instantiated as the toplevel in the simulator without any HDL wrapper code.
-The input stimulus and output checking is done in Python.
+The input stimulus and output checking is done with Python.

 Create a cocotb testcase by decorating an :keyword:`async` Python function with :deco:`cocotb.test()`.
 The function must accept at least the ``dut`` argument, which gives access to the HDL toplevel.

-The ``dut`` argument gives access to all internals of the HDL toplevel, that is, any port, signal, parameter, as well as other submodules.
+The ``dut`` argument gives access to all internals of the HDL toplevel, that is, any port, signal, parameter/generic, as well as submodules.
-It is possible to "dot" your way through the entire hierarchy of the toplevel and access every signal inside every submodule if so desired.
+It is possible to "dot" your way through the entire hierarchy of the toplevel and access every signal inside every submodule.

 .. code-block:: python3